ice-wm/FAQ/index.md

 ### Disable the Alt keys?

-To send all Alt+key keys to application you can use window option `window_class.fullKeys: 1` However the preference you looking is `ClientWindowMouseActions=0`.
-This disable Alt+mouse drag to move window for all IceWM handled windows.
+To send all Alt key combinations to an application, you can use window option `window_class.fullKeys: 1`

+The preference you are looking for is `ClientWindowMouseActions=0`.
+This disables Alt+mouse drag to move window for all IceWM handled windows.

 ### Control Applications